CultivateHQ/cultivatarmobile/README.md

 ## Soldering

 PI Zeros come without a means of securely attaching wires to the [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) which is used to control the motors.
 If you use a PI Zero, then you'll want to solder on some GPIO headers.
-Here is one video I found on how to do it: https://www.youtube.com/watch?v=MSGIrtGMYRM
+Here is one video on how to do it: https://www.youtube.com/watch?v=MSGIrtGMYRM

 Another thing you will probably need to solder is the connection from the batteries to the power input of the ULN2003 stepper motor controller.
 We suggest connecting each the positive and ground to two female-ended jumper cables.
 See the illustration of the battery case in [the parts illustration](docs/robot_parts_sheet.pdf).